thebenjhoward/audiobook-utils/README.md

-# audiobook-utils
+# audiobook-utils [WIP]
-Split, merge, and annotate audiobooks
+CLI tool to split, merge, and annotate audiobooks.